Organic gardening is an excellent way to expand your gardening repertoire by learning how to grow crops that are safe and nutritious for your family.

 Organic gardening begins with nutrient-rich soil that effectively feeds your crops without the need for chemical fertilizers.
 Good soil is enriched with organic compost that is filled with all the nutrients your crops will need.
 You can make your own compost by collecting food scraps and dead plants and leaves into a central pile or purchase a commercial organic product from your local nursery.
 Organic compost is an essential that should be spaded into the soil prior to planting any seeds or plants into your garden.

-Organic seeds or seedlings are the next step in a successful organic garden.
+The next step in a successful organic garden are organic seeds or seedlings .
 Some nurseries and garden centers carry organic seed for just this purpose.
-However, it is more likely that you will need to order your plants and seed online to ensure your garden remains organic through and through.
-Make sure that the seeds and plants you choose are certified organic, meaning that no chemicals have been used in the processing of those items.
+It is more likely that you will need to order your seed online to ensure your garden remains completely organic.
+Make sure that the seeds and plants you choose are certified organic.
+That means that no chemicals have been used in the processing of those items.

 Even the healthiest soil cannot guarantee that your garden will be completely free from all kinds of pests and diseases.
 Organic gardeners who face such problems will find ways to treat them without resorting to chemical pesticides and other solutions.
 Ladybugs and other sorts of “good” bugs are adept at keeping pest populations at bay, while homemade recipes are often sufficient for treating a host of diseases.